-Details of how to make an application for a discretionary home improvement loan are in appendix five.
-We are committed to providing a good quality service and need to know that we are getting things right.
+The council are committed to providing a good quality service and need to know that we are getting things right.
 If not, please let us know, as feedback, both positive and negative, is an opportunity to learn and improve services.

-If you are not happy with the services received in relation to a grant or loan application for financial assistance, please contact the Private Sector Housing Manager, Hilary Smith at hilary.smith@rushmoor.gov.uk, or call 01252 398 637.

-If you are not happy with the services received from a contractor or surveyor dealing with your case, please contact the private sector housing team on privatehousing@rushmoor.gov.uk.
+If you are not happy with the services received in relation to a grant or loan application for financial assistance, please contact the Private Sector Housing Manager, Hilary Smith on hilary.smith@rushmoor.gov.uk, or call 01252 398 637.
+If you are not happy with the services received from a contractor or surveyor dealing with their case, please contact the private sector housing team, who will liaise with the contractor on your behalf.